 How has your experience been at the University so far?

 I have been very fortunate and blessed to have had a positive experience at the University so far.
 The educational atmosphere is inspiring, the supervisors are experts in their field, and there is good support provided by administrators and PGR groups.

-What would you say about the learning and research facilities in the School and at the University in general?
+What would you say about the learning and research facilities?

-Leeds University has good learning facilities.
+The University of Leeds has good learning facilities.
 There are several libraries on campus, and they are abundant with resources.
 Their online service is superb as well.
 The School of Education has friendly staff, and your inquisitions would usually receive prompt attention.
 The University also has one of the best student unions in the country, with plenty of societies to join and events happening throughout the year.

 How would you describe the research environment in the School?
 What would you say about the support you receive?

 I am content with the support provided at the University.
 My supervisors have been very kind, and they are personally and professionally outstanding.
 The research environment is richly inspired, especially when it comes to education.
 There are visiting speakers from both the UK and Europe, and in-house seminars through-out the year, serving to enrich our minds and hearts.

 Do you take part in any activities outside of your study?